Case Name: Day Care Crash

 Please read the following FACTS very closely, then answer the JURY QUESTIONS, PERSONAL QUESTIONS, and provide any ADDITIONAL COMMENTS.
-You may print this document and return to this page later to complete your answers.
-When finished, click the "Submit Verdict" button at the bottom (if not viewing or printing).
+When finished, click the "Submit Verdict" button at the bottom.

 From the Plaintiffs' Perspective:

 Noel is a single mother of 2 lovely children.
 Jasmine is a beautiful and bright 8-year-old girl.
 Jeremiah is her energetic 7-year-old little brother.
 Noel works as a software tester for a large finance company.
 Since working 8 to 5 everyday is her only source of income, she must rely upon a day care facility to care for her children during these hours.

 In early 1999, Noel chose to enroll her children in Kid's Planet Learning Center.
 Kid's Planet was a national chain with a good reputation.
 It was close to her apartment, and several other children from Jasmine's and Jeremiah's elementary school went to Kid's Planet.
 This was important for Noel, because she wanted her children to have some friends at the day care to help make that environment comfortable for them.
 Kid's Planet also had a van that would take children to and from the elementary school.
 This was also important to Noel, because her work schedule prevented her from transporting the children to and from school.

 Everything seemed to be working well.
 Noel had no complaints about the teachers.
 They were all friendly and seemed to care about the children.
 Jasmine and Jeremiah appeared to enjoy the day care and the interaction they received each day with their friends.
 And, the van was getting the children to and from their elementary school just fine.